 - Measuring cups & Spoons (This is optional since the measurements need not be precise.)

 - Wash and roughly dice the Chayote squash.

-- in the medium sized sauce pan, add chayote squash pieces, Cayenne pepper, ground turmeric, sliced Serrano pepper, salt and sufficient quantity water and bring the water to a boil over medium high heat.
-Reduce the heat to medium/low, cover the sauce pan with a lid and cook till squash pieces are soft.
+- in the medium-sized pan, add chayote squash pieces, Cayenne pepper, ground turmeric, sliced Serrano pepper, salt, and a sufficient quantity of water, and bring the water to a boil over medium-high heat.
+Reduce the heat to medium/low, cover the pan with a lid and cook till squash pieces are soft.

 - Meanwhile, whisk the yogurt to ensure no lumps are present.